Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case

 \begin{defi} Suppose that $ X,Y $ have $ C^{k-1} $ connections $ \mathcal{C}^X, \mathcal{C}^Y $, respectively, and that $ f: X \to Y $ is a $ C^1 $ bundle map over a map $ u: M \to N $.
 Define its \textbf{covariant derivative} as

-\end{defi} Hereafter, the symbol $ \nabla $ we use in this paper always stands for the covariant derivative of bundle maps.
-See \cite{Kli95} for the covariant derivative of a section, or more specially, a vector field, and another equivalent definitions of covariant derivative.
-Note that from \autoref{lem:vs}, \emph{the covariant derivative of $ f $ does not depend on the choice of connection in $ Y $}; we give a connection in $ Y $ only for convenience of writing (in a global form).
+\end{defi} Hereafter, the symbol $ \nabla $ always stands for the covariant derivative of bundle maps.
+See \cite{Kli95} for the covariant derivative of a section, or more specially, a vector field, and other equivalent definitions of covariant derivative.